 Hillary Clinton trolls Brett Kavanaugh as hearings launch: He will 'help gut or overturn Roe v.
 Wade'

-As the second day of Brett Kavanaugh’s Supreme Court confirmation hearings got underway, former Secretary of State Hillary Clinton took to social media to allege the would “help gut or overturn Roe v.
+As the second day of Brett Kavanaugh’s Supreme Court confirmation hearings got underway, former Secretary of State Hillary Clinton took to social media to allege he would “help gut or overturn Roe v.
 Wade” if confirmed to the nation’s highest court.

 Kavanaugh, who was appointed by President Trump earlier this year, has never expressed outright opposition to abortion, but his nomination set off warning bells from liberals and women’s rights groups who warned he could vote to overturn Roe v.
 Wade, the landmark Supreme Court decision that legalized abortion in the U.S.